nowprototypeit/docs/docs/prototypes/create-prototype.md

 ## Create a new prototype

-To create a blank protoype using the default settings, open your terminal and run the following command (replace `prototype-name` with a name):
+To create a blank protoype using the default settings, open the command line and run the following command (replace `prototype-name` with a name):

 ```
 npx nowprototypeit create prototype-name